 This Slow Cooker Rabbit with Thyme and Prune recipe is a rich and nourishing way to serve rabbit meat that the whole family will love.
-What’s more, using this slow cooker method, together with Sunsweet® Californian Prune Juice for the base of the sauce means it is really easy to make with very little preparation time involved.

 This recipe is sponsored by Sunsweet Prune Juice.